Lewis & Clark Baseball League: Lewis Conference

 Despite the goal of having both conferences up and running in 2013, the weekend league was the only one to take off in the inaugural season of the LCBL.
-Four teams played 28 games, exclusively on the weekends, in year number one.
-In a tongue-in-cheek tribute to Major League Baseball's National League, the Lewis Conference carries the nickname "Senior Circuit" for its longer existence; albeit only one year over the Clark Conference.
+Four teams played 28 games, exclusively on the weekends, in this first season.
+In a tongue-in-cheek tribute to Major League Baseball's National League, the Lewis Conference carries the nickname "Senior Circuit" for its longer existence, albeit only one year more than the Clark Conference.

 In 2014, the "Founding Four" original Lewis & Clark Baseball League franchises realigned and set out to fill six teams.
 The Pioneers and Explorers returned to the Lewis Conference, where they were always meant to play.
-With the stalled launch of weekday play, the two spent the 2013 in the Clark Conference to maintain the Lewis & Clark motif.
+With the stalled launch of weekday play, the two spent the 2013 season in the Clark Conference to maintain the Lewis & Clark motif.

-However, the Lewis Conference was only able to secure one of their two expansion teams, for 2014.
+However, the Lewis Conference was only able to secure one of their two expansion teams for 2014.
 The Governors played in the Lewis, but the Voyagers were needed in the Clark to restore competitive balance.
 The two met in the 2014 Corps of Discovery Cup Championship.
 According to preseason plans, these teams would have never matched up in an inter-conference title game.
 The Voyagers followed the same script as the Explorers the year before: play in the Clark Conference (on a one-year conditional basis), win the league championship, then switch conferences the very next season.
 One month after winning the Cup, the Voyagers officially became the sixth member of the Lewis Conference.

 With two more expansion teams in 2015, the Lewis Conference is now up to its final size: eight franchises.
-They are broken into (2) four-team divisions, the Des Peres and the Meramec two lesser-known rivers in the area that feed into the Mississippi-Missouri Watershed.
+They are broken into two four-team divisions, the Des Peres and the Meramec, two lesser-known rivers in the area which both feed into the Mississippi-Missouri Watershed.

-Teams in the Lewis Conference continue to play games exclusively on Friday evenings, Saturdays, and Sundays.
-During the course of an eight-week summer schedule, each team plays every other Lewis Conference team on multiple occasions.
-Those in the same division square off in (3) two-game series scattered throughout the season.
+Teams in the Lewis Conference continued to play games exclusively on Friday evenings, Saturdays, and Sundays.
+During the course of an eight-week summer schedule, each team played every other Lewis Conference team on multiple occasions.
+Those in the same division squared off in three two-game series scattered throughout the season.
 In some instances, four of the games versus a common opponent could occur in the same weekend.
-Regardless, it amounts to six games, split evenly home and away, against the three divisional foes.
+Regardless, it amounted to six games, split evenly home and away, against the three divisional foes.

-The schedule is then filled with games against the four teams in the other division.
-Lewis Conference teams never play regular-season games against Clark Conference opponents.
-Instead, they crossover to play four games each with all the inter-divisional opponents.
-The 18 divisional games, along with the 16 cross-division match-ups, give each team a total of 34 regular-season games.
+The remainder of the schedule was filled with games against the four teams in the other division.
+Lewis Conference teams never played regular-season games against Clark Conference opponents.
+Instead, they played four games each with all the inter-divisional opponents.
+The 18 divisional games, along with the 16 cross-division match-ups, gave each team a total of 34 regular-season games.